BeefierCone853/Python-Projects/README.md

 The webpage is also hosted on "https://personal-blog-erik.herokuapp.com/" and uses **Heroku Postgres** database.
 Forms are created using the *forms* module.

+By being the first person to register you can create posts.
+Since this is a personal blog, every person who registers after that can only comment on posts.

 ### *Flask* - backend
 ### *Bootstrap* - positioning and styling
 ### *SQLAlchemy* - local database